GRIDAPPSD/Powergrid-Models/README.md

 The _blazegraph_ subdirectory contains a Java program and script files to manage the feeder model conversions to and from CIM.
 [Maven](https://maven.apache.org/), [Java](https://java.com/en/download/), [Jena](https://jena.apache.org/) and [Commons Math](https://commons.apache.org/proper/commons-math/) are required.

 Blazegraph requires Java 8, which is no longer widely available for new installations.
 Blazegraph isn't compatible with Java 9 or newer versions.
-Therefore, we recommend using Blazegrapn in a Docker container:
+Therefore, we recommend using Blazegraph in a Docker container:

 1. Install the [Docker Engine](https://docs.docker.com/install/)
 2. Issue commands that install and start the containerized Blazegraph engine: